Hey! I'm from Italy and I like Koopas a ton

 Some people use this for multiple versions of a single game too, but I just don't add those to my backlog.

-As for DLC expansions released after the original game's release, I do count them as completely separated games if I play them (like Slime-san's "Blackbird's Kraken" expansion), or I simply don't add them at all if I haven't bought them or haven't downloaded their patch.
+As for large DLC expansions released after the original game's release, I do count them as completely separated games if I play them (like Slime-san's "Blackbird's Kraken" expansion), or I simply don't add them at all if I haven't bought them or haven't downloaded their patch.

 MY USE OF "ORIGINAL SYSTEM"